-Actively seeking out, determining and recording the likelihood and severity of current and potential risks with solutions implemented to either resolve or mitigate each risk.
+current and potential risks with solutions implemented to either resolve or mitigate each risk.

-Self-Assurance

-Providers can effectively self-assure their practices with systems and procedures that critically examine their performance and student outcomes on an ongoing basis.
+Self-Assurance Providers can effectively self-assure their practices with systems and procedures that critically examine their performance and student outcomes on an ongoing basis.
 This helps ensure ongoing compliance and the identification of ways in which providers can continue to improve.
-Self-assurance is a key concept in the Vocational Education regulatory framework.
+Self-assurance is a key concept in the Vocational Education regulatory framework and the Higher Education framework.